Data Fetcher Help Center

 • Request Headers: any extra headers to be supplied with every request when using this custom OAuth connection.

-• After you've entered all these details, click Create connection.
-Data Fetcher will begin the authorization request in a new tab.
-If you entered all the details correctly, you'll be able to authorize Data Fetcher to access the API and use this custom OAuth connection in any custom Data Fetcher request.
+After entering all details, click Create connection.
+Data Fetcher will open a new tab to begin the authorization process.
+If your details are correct, you'll be able to authorize Data Fetcher and start using this custom OAuth connection in your requests.

 Auth type